jwjohnson314/Best_LR_Demo/README.md

 - `--log_dir`: Where to save tensorboard logs/model weights. default is `'./logs'`

 # Performance
-On Cifar10, with learning rate cycling, batch size 128, and all other parameters as default will typically get a test accuracy in the high 80's or low 90's in 20-30 epochs.
+On Cifar10, with learning rate cycling, batch size 128, and all other parameters as default will typically get a test accuracy in the high 80's or low 90's in 20-30 epochs (approximately one hour on a single Titan Xp).
 On MNIST, batch size 64, cycling the learning rate, typically acheives greater than 99% test accuracy in under 10 epochs.